-There are a few notable differences that people need to remember when they are considering braces and Invisalign treatments.
+There are a few notable differences that people need to remember when they are considering traditional metal braces vs invisalign.

 Braces are a staple in many people’s childhood, traditionally marking the beginning or end of their “awkward” phases.
 However, people of all ages can get braces and take advantage of their teeth-straightening capabilities.
 Braces prioritize the function over the style, so some people have trouble adjusting to their new aesthetic.
 However, many young users enjoy the opportunity to choose their own color.